Brindusa22/Hangbot/README.md

     <https://stackoverflow.com/questions/52799263/how-to-capture-altn-on-keypress-in-javascript>

     - To implement the timer, I have done a research.
-I haven't used the exact code from there, but a combination of these sources:
+I haven't used the exact code from these websites, but a combination of the three:

     <https://stackoverflow.com/questions/35299413/1-min-countdown-javascript>